Thunder-ace/Energyzero-naar-P1-monitor/README.md

 # Energyzero prices to P1 monitor

-mport the average daily price for electricity and gas from Energyzero to P1 monitor.
+Import the average daily price for electricity and gas from Energyzero to P1 monitor.

 Tested on P1 MONITOR VERSION 20221105 - 2.1